 Government-by-Government Assessments: Haiti

-During the review period, the government published its budget online within a reasonable period.
-However, the executive budget proposal and end-of-year report were not published online within a reasonable period.
-The government produced a summary of public finances in lieu of an end-of-year report.
+During the review period, the government published its enacted budget online within a reasonable period.
+However, the executive budget proposal was not published online within a reasonable period, and because the finance ministry’s website was down at the end of the review period it was unclear whether the end-of-year report had been published online within a reasonable period.
 Budget documents were not prepared according to internationally accepted principles.
-Limited information on debt obligations was publicly available; however, the government did not publish the debt information of, allocations to, nor earnings from significant state-owned enterprises.
+Limited information on debt obligations was publicly available.
 Publicly available budget documents did not provide a substantially complete picture of the government’s planned expenditures and revenues.
 While actual revenues and expenditures did not reasonably correspond to those in the enacted budget, the government published a revised budget.
 The government maintained off-budget accounts that were not subject to the same oversight and audit as other expenditures.
-Topline military budget information was included in the budget, but it was not subject to civilian oversight.
+Topline military budget information was included in the budget, but it was not subject to parliamentary or civilian public oversight.
 The supreme audit institution did not meet international standards of independence.
 It partially reviewed the government’s accounts, but it did not make its report publicly available within a reasonable period.

 Haiti’s fiscal transparency would be improved by: